MDGSpace-SOC-D-2025/DeObfusca-AI/README.md

 python3 train_all_models.py --train-all --parallel
 ```

-This will take 8-12 hours depending on your hardware.
+This will take 8-12 hours depending on hardware.
 See `TRAINING_GUIDE.md` for details.

 ## Development